-You will use these easy cookie icing recipes again and again.
+You will use these old fashioned cookie icing recipes again and again.
 The homemade icing is quick and easy to make, and it flows on cookies to harden just right every time.
-You will love it.

 There's nothing like a homemade cookie that's iced to tempt your sweet tooth.
 Not only does the icing add flavor and richness to the cookie, but it adds a tantalizing appeal.

 Here's an easy icing for cookies or cakes.
 Bring to boil equal amounts of granulated sugar and water.
 Stir occasionally until sugar is completely dissolved.

 For thicker glaze, reduce by cooking and stirring occasionally until you reach consistency desired.

 Remove from heat and allow syrup to cool to room temperature.
 Brush over cookies or cake, or drizzle while using a spoon or measuring cup.

 Pour the following French Water Icing over cookies when hot.
 When dry, serve the cookies.

 Sift 1 cupful confectioners' sugar into a bowl, mix into it sufficient cold water to make it into a thin paste, beat until smooth, flavor as desired, and pour it over the hot cookies.

 Stir sugar and milk together in a bowl until icing mixture is smooth; beat in corn syrup and vanilla until icing mixture is smooth and glossy in appearance.